amykyta3/tclpython/msvc/README.md

 In `start_msvc_shell.bat`, edit variables:

 * vcbuildtools
-    * Path to the `vcbuildtools.bat` script located in the MS Visual C++ Build Tools intstallation
+    * Path to the `vcbuildtools.bat` script located in the MS Visual C++ Build Tools installation

 In `Makefile`, edit variables: